AcademySoftwareFoundation/MaterialX/source/MaterialXGenWgsl/tools/README.md

 MaterialX does not bootstrap the Rust toolchain.
 If cargo cannot be found, generation is skipped with a warning.

-CI runs the transpiler on every job that builds or ships WGSL (the web viewer, sdist/wheels, and the tagged-release archives), so a change that breaks the WGSL target fails CI.
+CI runs the transpiler on every job that builds or ships WGSL (via CMake's `MaterialXGenWgslLibrary` target on build jobs, or an explicit `--target MaterialXGenWgslLibrary` on packaging jobs), so a change that breaks the WGSL target fails CI.